Winterization of sea technology

 • Weather protection designs, protection performance & design requirements

-The supervisory team for the candidate will be interdisciplinary and include both the design and human factor aspects.
+The supervisory team for the candidate is interdisciplinary and includes both the design and human factor aspects.
 With guidance from the supervisors, the PhD candidate will select area of focus/topic for winterization (ships, fishing, offshore facilities or/and offshore farms).
-The PhD work will evaluate related safety & design standards and in particular the Polar code.
+The PhD work evaluates related safety & design standards and in particular the Polar code.
+The PhD-candidate participates in field experiments or/and collection of necessary field data.

 Members: